alankrantas/pxt-MAX7219_8x8/README.md

 In my test the 3.3V power from micro:bit itself (90mA) is sufficient to power 4 chained MAX7219 modules.
 You may need more for a longer matrix chain.

-## Matrix Rotation For 4-in-1 MAX7219 Modules (v0.0.2)
+## Matrix Rotation For 4-in-1 MAX7219 Modules (v0.0.2 experimental feature)

-The 4-in-1 MAX7219 module are consisted of 4 matrixs, and they are wired in a different direction and order.
+The 4-in-1 MAX7219 module are consisted of 4 matrixs, and they are wired in a different direction.
+In order to use this, switch the "Rotate for 4-in-1 module" option as true.

 ![max7219-dot - main-500x500](https://user-images.githubusercontent.com/44191076/53904356-d2e93080-4080-11e9-96bd-c1c3e5111a4b.jpg)

-In order to use this, switch the "Rotate for 4-in-1 module" option as true.

 ![1](https://user-images.githubusercontent.com/44191076/54068135-0ea01800-4284-11e9-8bfb-59d6402d8f69.jpg)

 The extra process slows down the text scrolling/refreshing speed.
 You can try to reduce the scrolling delay time to 0.

+Note: since I don't have these modules, I cannot be sure if this feature works correctly on general 4-in-1 models.
+However this feature does not effect the original scrolling/printing functions.

 ## Index of Modules

-This extension assumes that you arrange MAX7219 modules in a "chain", that they linked into a larger horizonal LED display.
+This extension assumes that you arrange single MAX7219 modules as a "chain", that they linked into a larger horizonal LED display.

 The one nearest to micro:bit on the left has the highest index number (total number - 1), and the furthest one (far right) has index of 0.
 Index is useful if you want to print something to a specific module.

 ![img_0004](https://user-images.githubusercontent.com/44191076/50699988-5e941000-1084-11e9-841e-5ff173872540.JPG)

+For 4-in-1 modules index 0 is seems to be the closest to micro:bit, index total number - 1 is the furthest.

 ## Text Scrolling

-There are currently two built-in display modes.
-First is the simple text printing mode; it will use the whole LED display to show or scroll a string.
+There are currently two built-in display modes; first is the simple text printing mode, which use the whole LED display to show or scroll a string.

 ![microbit-screenshot](https://user-images.githubusercontent.com/44191076/50701355-84bbaf00-1088-11e9-9744-1df09ab2f2cd.png)